CraftingInC/FlurpsEngine/README.md

 # Flurps Engine written in C from scratch.

-ANNOUNCEMENT : Do to my kidneys on the verge of kidney failure, especially with this pain I am in, I am unable to continue with this project.

 This setup is for Windows builds.

 Currently only proven to work on Windows 10.